tapascript/40-days-of-javascript/README.md

 Learn 40 days of JavaScript on [tapaScript](https://youtube.com/tapasadhikary).
 It is to take you from the Beginner to an Expert JavaScript developer with al fundamentals and projects.

 ## 🫶 Support
+Your support means a lot.

+- Please SUBSCRIBE to [tapaScript YouTube Channel](https://youtube.com/tapasadhikary) if not done already.
+A Big Thank You!
-Liked it?
+- Liked my work?
 It takes months of hard work to create quality content and present it to you.
 You can show your support to me with a STAR(⭐) to this repository.

     > Many Thanks to all the `Stargazers` who have supported this project with stars(⭐)

 ### 🤝 Sponsor My Work
 I am an independent educator and open-source enthusiast who creates meaningful projects to teach programming on my YouTube Channel. **You can support my work by [Sponsoring me on GitHub](https://github.com/sponsors/atapas) or [Buy Me a Cofee](https://buymeacoffee.com/tapasadhikary)**.